-The next step is to research what the market value is for artwork like yours.
+The next step is to research the market value for artwork like yours.

-Once you have all of this information, you will be able to price your artwork accordingly and make a profit.
+Once you have all of this information, you can price your artwork accordingly and make a profit.

 I have written several posts that will help you with pricing your artwork.